 One of the most pressing is an ageing workforce, with many experienced employees approaching retirement and a shortage of younger talent coming through to replace them.
-This is compounded by ongoing skills and labour shortages, particularly in technical and operational
+This is compounded by ongoing skills and labour shortages, particularly in technical and operational roles, where demand is growing in response to increasing automation and digitalisation.

 I can confidently say it has been an incredible learning journey.
-No two days have ever been the same...
+No two days have ever been the same...,